kristinemlarson/gnssrefl/tests/use_cases/use_mat2.md

 Once you have the elevation and azimuth angles set (along with details like the required amplitude, which we are not using here), you really just need to turn the crank.
 Run <code>make_json_input</code> using the information I discussed earlier (i.e. set azimuth and elevation angles limits, RH limits.
 Set the NReg to be the same as the RH limits).

+Make SNR files using <code>rinex2snr</code>.
 Then compute reflector heights:

 <code>gnssir mat2 2017 1 -year_end 2021 -doy_end 365</code>

 This command would analyze all the data from 2017-2021.
 Use <code>daily_avg</code> to create a daily average.
 Play with the inputs (median filter value, number of required RH to compute a reliable average) to make sure that you have a high quality results.
+My plot goes back to 2008 because I downloaded more RINEX data:

 <img src=mat2-avg.png>

 Because there were only useful GPS L1 data in the earlier dataset, I only used it for the entire time series.
-For lake monitoring using the current receiver I would use all GPS, Galileo, and Glonass signals.
+In general you should use all the good frequenices that are available to you.

 **In situ data:**